CodeHex/neuralnet/README.md

 - `SetRegularizationFactor(regularizationFactor float64)` - the regularization factor to use.
 0 indicates not to regularize.
 - `SetDropoutKeepProbability` - enables dropout by specifying the probability neurons should be kept (i.e. not dropped).
 0 indicates not to dropout.
 - `SetMiniBatchSize` - splits the training set into mini batches for large data sets
+- `UseGradientDescentWithMomentum(beta float64)` - uses a exponential moving average of gradients when minimizing, allowing the learning rate to be higher as it dampens out oscillations.

 The last layer must be a single neuron using the `sigmoid` activation function for binary classification.